shawngong/Swagger-Node-Express-For-Existing-APIs/README.md

 ## Responses

-The `"responses"` parameter is for describing the types of possible responses our API method can provide.
+The `responses` parameter is for describing the types of possible responses our API method can provide.

 ## Model Schema

 A powerful part of Swagger is its model `schema`.
 Schema are example `.json` parameters that our API method would take in or output.

-Typically schema in responses or parameters are referred to by `"$ref":"#/definitions/schemaName"`
+Typically schema in responses or parameters are referred to by `$ref":"#/definitions/schemaName`

 ```Javascript
 	...